Bregman-Wasserstein divergence: geometry and applications: Primal and dual displacement interpolations

-\begin{example} Let $(\gamma_t)_{0 \leq t \leq 1}$ be a curve in $M$ and, for each $t$, let $\mu_t = \delta_{\gamma_t}$ be the point mass at $\gamma_t$.
+\begin{example} Let $(\gamma_t)_{0 \leq t \leq 1}$ be a curve in $\M$ and, for each $t$, let $\mu_t = \delta_{\gamma_t}$ be the point mass at $\gamma_t$.
 Then $(\mu_t)$ is a primal (resp.~dual) displacement interpolation if and only if the curve $(\gamma_t)$ is a primal (resp.~dual) geodesic.
 More generally, each ``particle'' in the primal (resp.~dual) displacement interpolation travels along a primal (resp.~dual) geodesic. \end{example}

-\begin{example} In Figure \ref{fig:geodesics} we illustrate graphically a primal displacement interpolation $(\mu_t)_{0 \leq t \leq 1}$ using the Bregman generator in Example \ref{eg:simplex.cgf}.
-Here, the dual domain can be identified with the open unit simplex, and ${\bf B}$ is the KL-divergence (see \eqref{eqn:simplex.KL}).
-We let $d = 2$ and choose $\mu_0^X$ to be a bivariate normal distribution.
-Also, $Dh$ is chosen to be $Dh(y) = a + y$ for some constant vector $a$, so $h(y) = \frac{1}{2}|y|^2 + a \cdot y$.
-We visualize (samples of) both the primal and dual representations, namely $(\mu_t^X) \subset \mathcal{P}(X)$ and $(\mu_t^Y) \subset \mathcal{P}(Y)$.
-By construction, each particle travels along a straight line in $X$.
+\begin{example} In Figure \ref{fig:geodesics} we illustrate graphically the primal and dual displacement interpolations using the Bregman generator in Example \ref{eg:simplex.cgf}, where $d = 2$.
+The primal domain $\X$ is $\mathbb{R}^2$ and the dual domain $\Y$ can be identified with the open unit simplex.
+The Bregman divergence ${\bf B}$ is the (reverse) KL-divergence (see \eqref{eqn:simplex.KL}).
+Here $\mu_0$ and $\mu_1$ are simulated point clouds and all distributions are visualized using contours of density estimates.
+We visualize both the primal and dual displacement interpolations under both the primal and dual representations.
+Under the primal displacement interpolation (left column), each particle travels along a straight line in $\X$.
 These primal geodesics appear to be curved when plotted under the dual coordinate system.
-Using the notations in Example \ref{eg:simplex.cgf}, a primal geodesic (also called an $e$-geodesic or exponential interpolation in this context) has the form
+Using the notation in Example \ref{eg:simplex.cgf}, a primal geodesic (also called an $e$-geodesic or exponential interpolation in this context) has the form